Poisson splitting by factors: Some remarks about the proofs

-Aside from some careful bookkeeping to ensure isometry\hy equivariance, the two main ingredients for the proof of Theorem \ref{result} are: an isometry-equivariant partition with the independence property described above, and the splitting from Proposition \ref{specquant}.
+Aside from some careful bookkeeping to ensure isometry-equivariance, the two main ingredients for the proof of Theorem \ref{result} are an isometry-equivariant partition with the independence property described above and the splitting from Proposition~\ref{specquant}.
 Next we focus our discussion on these two ingredients.

-The radius $R$ of the balls of the isometry-equivariant partition will depend on $(\lx ,\ly, d)$.
-For all $x \in \R^d$ and all $0< s< r$, we define the {\df{shell}} centered at $x$ from $s$ to $r$ to be the set
+The radius $R$ of the balls of the isometry-equivariant partition will depend on $(\lx,\ly, d)$.
+For all $x \in\R^d$ and all $0< s< r$, we define the \textit{shell} centered at~$x$ from $s$ to $r$ to be the set

-Let $X$ be a Poisson point process on $\R^d$ and $x \in \R^d$.
-A single ball of radius $R$ contained in $B(x, R+80)$ will be chosen to be a globe (a member of the partition) only if two properties are satisfied: the shell $A(x; R+90 +d, R+100 +d)$ contains no $X$-points; and the shell $A(x; R+80, R+90+d)$ is relatively densely filled with $X$-points, that is, every ball of radius $1/2$ that is contained in $A(x; R+80, R+90+d)$ itself contains an $X$-point.
-A minor complication is that the set of $x\in\R^d$ satisfying these properties is not discrete, but consists of small well-separated clusters.
-The centers of mass of these clusters will be the centers of the globes.
+Let $X$ be a Poisson point process on $\R^d$ and $x \in\R^d$.
+A single ball of radius~$R$ contained in $B(x, R+10)$ will be chosen to be a globe (a member of the partition) only if two properties are satisfied: the shell $A(x; 3R+75 +d,\allowbreak 5R+100 +d)$ contains no $X$-points; and the shell $A(x; R+10, 3R+75+d)$ is relatively densely filled with $X$-points, that is, every ball of radius $1/2$ that is contained in $A(x; R+10, 3R+75+d)$ itself contains an $X$-point.
+A~minor complication is that the set of $x\in\R^d$ satisfying these properties is not discrete, but consists of small well-separated clusters.
+Each cluster will have diameter at most $2$ and will be contained in a unique ball of minimum diameter; the centers of these balls will be the centers of the globes.

-The key step in defining the splitting in Proposition \ref{specquant} is to construct a coupling of Poisson random variables with the analogous properties of Proposition \ref{specquant} (save isometry\hy equivariance).
-We shall obtain the joint mass function of the required coupling by taking finite perturbations of the joint mass function for two independent Poisson random variables.
-The calculations become straightforward when we view the mass function as an infinite matrix satisfying certain row and column constraints.
+The key step in defining the splitting in Proposition \ref{specquant} is to construct a coupling of Poisson random variables with the analogous properties of Proposition \ref{specquant} (save isometry-equivariance).
+We shall obtain the joint mass function of the required coupling by applying a finite sequence of perturbations to the joint mass function for two independent Poisson random variables $X$ and~$Y$.
+Each perturbation will redistribute the joint probabilities associated with three consecutive values of each of $X$ and $Y$, while preserving the marginal distributions of $X$, $Y$ and their sum.
+See Lemma \ref{split}.